Tung40194/eosio_test_deferred_transaction/README.md

 # test_deferred_transaction

-This is for testing deferred transaction in EOS
+This repo is for testing deferred transaction in EOS

 To start a deferred transaction:
 `cleos --verbose push action account test '[false, 10]' -p actor`

  - parameters:
-  + false(or true): deferred transaction will NOT have mistakes inside
+  + false(or true): deciding deferred transaction will (or will NOT) have mistakes inside
   + 10: seconds to be deferred (delayed)